Evaluation Metrics as Averaged Outcomes of Fair Gambles: Characterization of Available Gambles

-\end{corollary} Let us now turn to proving the stated theorems.
+Let us now turn to proving the stated theorems.
 In the next three subsections, we first show that for a general forecasting set $\forecastingset \subseteq \Delta(\Y)$ (Section~\ref{the forecasts}) the set of available gambles forms a structured convex cone called an \emph{offer}.
 We then demonstrate that if the forecasting set is convex and closed, then the offer is in one-to-one correspondence with the forecasting set, \ie, the forecasting set characterizes the offer, and the offer characterizes the forecasting set.
 Finally, we leverage the obtained results to characterize the set of available gambles for elicitable and identifiable properties.
-The statement and relationships are summarized in Figure~\ref{fig: this paper as a drawing}.

 The proof ideas for the statements in Section~\ref{From Forecasting Sets to Available Gambles and Back} are not new (\eg, \citep{follmer2011stochastic, benavoli2017polarity}).
 However, we are not aware of any work which has proved Theorem~\ref{thm:Available Gambles Form Offer} and Theorem~\ref{thm:representation: credal sets - offers - MAIN} for the $\CY$-$\ca(\Y)$-duality.